-In sex assault cases, attorney’s fees vary wildly and so do potential costs and expenses depending on the case.
-While some attorneys charge a flat fee for the entire case, others may charge hourly, or break the case down phase by phase, charging for each individual phase.
+In sex assault cases, attorney’s fees vary wildly and so do potential costs and expenses.
+Some attorneys may charge a flat fee for the entire case and others may charge hourly rate.
 Everything is at stake when someone is charged with a serious crime, so it is important to take payment plan into consideration when deciding on a criminal defense attorney.

 Hourly Rate